kevintruong/data-engineering-knowledge-base/01_compute/aws_compute_quiz.md

 3 is incorrect.
 ENAs are good for use cases that require higher bandwidth and lower inter- instance latency.
 ```

-## **Question 7: An Architect would like to use an Elastic Load Balancer to forward traffic to different back-end applications for https://dctlabs.com/orders and https://dctlabs.com/account.
+## **Quiz: An Architect would like to use an Elastic Load Balancer to forward traffic to different back-end applications for https://dctlabs.com/orders and https://dctlabs.com/account.
 Which type of ELB should be used?**

 <!-- #alb #nlb #clb -->

-1. Application Load Balancer with path-based routing
+- [x] Application Load Balancer with path-based routing
-2. Application Load Balancer with host-based routing
+- [ ] Application Load Balancer with host-based routing
-3. Network Load Balancer with TCP port-based routing
+- [ ] Network Load Balancer with TCP port-based routing
-4. Classic Load Balancer with Layer 7 routing
+- [ ] Classic Load Balancer with Layer 7 routing

 ----

-**Question 7, Answer: 1**
+**Answer: 1**

 **Explanation:**